 I understand.
 It is how I felt six years ago.
 Do you know what I did?

-I understand.
-In this post, I’ll share with you my knowledge and experience of stocks and shares ISA – so that you can select the best ISA for you and start investing.
+Here, I’ll share with you my knowledge and experience of stocks and shares ISA – so that you can select the best ISA for you and start investing.

 - What are stocks and shares ISAs?